nkwork9999/sql2viz/src/README.md

 # sql2viz

-Transform SQL queries into visualizations using DuckDB and Iced.
+Transform Raw SQL queries into visualizations using DuckDB and Iced.

 ## Installation